MyPureCloud/user-provisioning-scripts-js/docs/module3_Assigning_groups_and_roles.md

 };
 ```

 The `addUsersToAGroup()` function has a lot of activity going on in it.
 The first thing you might notice is that we are "wrapping" the call to the `Groups` API in a function called `retry()`.
 The `retry()` function is from a third-party library called `attempt`.[2]
-This library wraps a function and if an error is thrown from the wrapped function, the `retry()` function will attempt to call it again, using the Javascript literal object passed in as a parameter to the function.
+This library wraps a function so that if an error is thrown from the wrapped function, the `retry()` function will attempt to call it again, using the Javascript literal object passed in as a parameter to control the retry behavior.

 ```javascript
 { delay: 200, factor: 2, maxAttempts: 5 }
 ```

 These parameters will tell the `retry()` function that if an error is thrown, to wait 200 milliseconds before trying to call the function again, double the length of time to wait between each attempt and to retry the function call 5 times.

-The question here is why are we using this `retry()` function here?
+**The question is why are we using this `retry()` function here?**

 The `Groups` API is one of the first APIs written for Genesys Cloud.
 The developers of the API implemented an optimistic locking mechanism in their API that ensured that if two different callers try to update a group at the same time, one of the calls will fail.

 If you look in the code below, before we assign the users to a group, we need to look up the group version for that group and pass it into the `apiInstance.postGroupMembers()`.
-To enforce optimistic locking, if the version passed in is not greater then the current version stored on the group record, the call will fail.
+To enforce optimistic locking, if the version passed in is not greater than the current version stored on the group record, the call will fail.
 The `retry()` function call is making sure we retry on any failure (including optimistic locking).
 If we get beyond five failed calls, the `retry()` logic will throw the exception it was retrying on.

 ```javascript
 const groupVersion = (await apiInstance.getGroup(groupId)).version;